U.S. Supplement/Issue 115/Text

 Programs in commemoration of the Holy Days are planned to include a worship service and a program in Foundation Hall to explain the purpose of the Holy Day.

 In June of this year they began using a new printed program which is handed to the visitors.
-It explains the purpose of Bahá’í worship, the lack of ritual and the
+It explains the purpose of Bahá’í worship, the lack of ritual and the fact that there are no collections.
+It lists the readings for that day, with some few quotations taken from those selections.

-Communications on National Fund
+Special Committee will Coordinate Communications on National Fund[edit]

 The National Spiritual Assembly, at its recent meeting in July, has formed a Coordinating Committee for the Fund in order to assure the national community that every step of fund management will be properly considered.
 A function of this Committee will be to better coordinate the planning, production and distribution of communications to the Bahá’ís on the subject of the Fund.
 The Committee, located in the National Center area, will exercise its functions in behalf of the Treasurer and the National Spiritual Assembly so that all possible information on the Fund will be collected and analyzed from every point of view.
 At the same time, recommendations for appropriate action will be made to the National Spiritual Assembly in connection with every aspect of the Fund, from budgeting to wills to means of communication and motivation of the friends.

-Communications will include letters to local treasurers, local assemblies, state goals committees, groups and individuals; regular and special articles and pictorial presentations in BAHA'I News, and the preparation of materials to aid local assemblies in analyzing their financial efforts.
+Communications will include letters to local treasurers, local assemblies, state goals committees, groups and individuals; regular and special articles and pictorial presentations in BAHÁ’Í NEWS, and the preparation of materials to aid local assemblies in analyzing their financial efforts.

 In view of the immense responsibilities which have fallen upon the American community, not the least of which are its contributions to the financing of the national and international programs of teaching and consolidation, this new ad hoc committee will assume a vital role in our national hopes and, we pray, our successes.

-Suggestions relating to the Fund, and steps which can be taken to deepen the awareness of all American Bahá’ís to the great privilege and obligation they have to provide assistance in this crucial area, are earnestly solicited, and may be sent to the Treasurer’s of-lice.
+Suggestions relating to the Fund, and steps which can be taken to deepen the awareness of all American Bahá’ís to the great privilege and obligation they have to provide assistance in this crucial area, are earnestly solicited, and may be sent to the Treasurer's office.

-of Publications Board for The Bahá’í Publishing Trust
+National Spiritual Assembly Announces Appointment of Publications Board for The Bahá’í Publishing Trust[edit]

 At a recent meeting the National Spiritual Assembly appointed a Publications Board for the Bahá’í Publishing Trust whose chief functions will be long-range planning and programing for Bahá’í publications.
 The responsibilities will include study of the literature needs of the national Bahá’í community, review of what is now available, what should be retained and what should be discontinued; determination of gaps that exist, and finding writers to produce manuscripts to fill these gaps.
 The Board will also be responsible for reviewing manuscripts submitted to the National Spiritual Assembly or the Bahá’í Publishing Trust for publication, but before the manuscripts go to the Publications Board they will be sent to a certain number of readers, a panel of whom has already been selected by the National Spiritual Assembly.
 The readers will make comments and recommendations which will be considered by the Publications Board.
 When the Board considers a manuscript worthy of publication in light of the needs and its long-range program, the manuscript will then go to the Bahá’í Reviewing Committee to be checked for accuracy of Bahá’í material contained in it.